All ceilings and walls depicted here were hand painted oil on canvas by Grell and his team of assistants.

 “those who have the opportunity to view the theatre can get an idea of the beauty that is to be and the immensity of the new house…The theatre will be as elaborate as the Michigan in Detroit and will be one of the finest of the entire Publix chain.”

-Images courtesy American Theatre Architecture Archive, Theatre Historical Society of America.
+Color and black & white interior images courtesy American Theatre Architecture Archive, Theatre Historical Society of America.
+Color images are from the early 1960’s.